Sciatic Endometriosis and Leg Pain

-Sciatic endometriosis is a condition where the lining of the uterus or the endometrium grows around the sciatic nerve and puts pressure on the nerve and causes pelvic, hip, and leg pain.
+Sciatic endometriosis is a condition where tissue resembling the lining of the uterus grows around the sciatic nerve.
+This puts pressure on the nerve and causes pelvic, hip, and leg pain.

-The exact cause of endometriosis is not clear, the cause of sciatic endometriosis is.
-When the endometrium starts to grow outside the uterus and affect nerves it can cause damage to them.
+While the exact cause of endometriosis is not clear, the cause of sciatic endometriosis is.
+When the endometrium starts to grow outside the uterus and around the nerves, it can cause damage to those nerves.
 This is known as neuropathy.
 When the affected nerve is the sciatic nerve, the condition is called sciatic endometriosis.
-Sciatic endometriosis is caused by inflammation that can be a periodical to start with, but as the disease progresses, this can become chronic and eventually lead to scarring and constant pain.
+Inflammation can cause pain that can begin as periodical.
+However, as the disease progresses, it becomes chronic and eventually leads to scarring and constant pain.

-The sciatic nerve is the largest nerve in the body connecting the spinal cord with the legs and feet.
+The sciatic nerve is the body’s largest nerve, connecting the spinal cord with the legs and feet.
 It runs from each side of the lower spine into the back of the thigh and down to the foot.

-Since sciatic endometriosis puts pressure on the sciatic nerve it can cause pain, numbness, cramping, and a tingling sensation in the lower back, hips, buttocks, thighs, calves, knees, and feet.
-The pain is usually felt in the back of the leg and radiates towards the heel.
+Sciatic endometriosis puts pressure on the sciatic nerve.
+Therefore, it can cause pain, numbness, cramping, and a tingling sensation in the lower back, hips, buttocks, thighs, calves, knees, and feet.
+Patients usually feel pain in the back of their leg and, which radiates towards the heel.

 Other symptoms of sciatic endometriosis are similar to those of regular endometriosis and may include:

-The pain may start just before a woman starts her period and last for several days after the period is over.
-However, the interval between episodes of pain may shorten with time and the cyclical pain may gradually become constant.
+The pain may start just before the beginning of your period and last for several days after.
+However, the interval between episodes of pain may shorten with time, and the cyclical pain may gradually become constant.
 Sciatic endometriosis may also cause “foot drop” or the inability to lift the front of your foot, and negatively affect walking ability.
 It may also cause loss of sensation, muscle weakness, and reflex alteration.

 Sciatic endometriosis can be very difficult to diagnose as it usually presents like sciatica.
-But the condition almost always occurs together with regular endometriosis and if a woman is already known to have endometriosis and shows symptoms of sciatica, sciatic endometriosis may be suspected.
+However, the condition almost always occurs together with regular endometriosis.
+If a woman already has a diagnosis of endometriosis and shows symptoms of sciatica, sciatic endometriosis may be suspected.
 Different imaging techniques may be used to diagnose it.
-These include magnetic electromyography, computed tomography (CT) scan, resonance imaging (MRI), or surgery may be used to diagnose it.
+These include magnetic electromyography, computed tomography (CT) scan, magnetic resonance imaging (MRI), or surgery

-A test called the Lasègue’s test or straight leg raise test can also be indicative of sciatic endometriosis.
-During the test, the patient is asked to lie down on their back.
+A test called the Lasègue’s test, or straight leg raise test can also indicate sciatic endometriosis.
+During the test, the patient lies down on her back.
 The doctor then raises the patient’s legs with the knees held in a straight position.
-If the sciatic nerve is under pressure, for example, due to sciatic endometriosis, the patient experiences sciatic pain when the legs reach an angle of between 30 and 70 degrees compared to the floor.
+If the sciatic nerve is under pressure due to sciatic endometriosis, the patient experiences sciatic pain when the legs reach an angle between 30 and 70 degrees in relation to the exam table.

-Early diagnosis is very important as sciatic endometriosis can result in irreversible nerve damage caused by recurrent cycles of bleeding and scarring if left untreated.
+Early diagnosis is key as sciatic endometriosis can result in irreversible nerve damage caused by recurrent cycles of bleeding and scarring if left untreated.

 As in the case of regular endometriosis, oral contraceptives may also help reduce the pain caused by sciatic endometriosis.

-We make sure that we evaluate patients with sciatic endometriosis have to be evaluated with magnetic resonance imaging (MRI) and surgery, which has to be performed by a very experienced plastic surgeon who knows how to identify the main blood vessel in the pelvic area with its subdivisions.
-He or she will then need to extend to the area before the sacral bone, or triangular bone at the base of the spine, and reach to the nerves found in this region.
+We make sure that we evaluate patients with sciatic endometriosis with magnetic resonance imaging (MRI) and surgery.
+Surgery has to be performed by a very experienced endometriosis excision surgeon who knows how to identify the main blood vessel in the pelvic area with its subdivisions.
+He or she will then need to extend to the area before the sacral bone, or triangular bone at the base of the spine, and reach the nerves found in this region.